-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): For normal or average growing season (February thru May) ± 400 lbs/ac; Spring moisture significantly affects total production. degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
+16. Potential invasive (including noxious) species (native and non-native).
+List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Increasers include Douglas rabbitbrush and horsebrush.
-Invaders include cheatgrass, snakeweed, halogeton, Russian thistle, annual mustards, and knapweeds.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Increasers include rabbitbrush, horsebrush, and black greasewood.
+Invaders include cheatgrass, halogeton, Russian thistle, annual mustards, annual kochia, and bassia.
 17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.